Dr. Samithamby ("Jey") Jeyaseelan

 Pathobiological Sciences (PBS)

 Dr. Jeyaseelan ("Jey"), Veterinarian-Scientist (DVM/PhD), is an internationally recognized investigator in the area of innate immunity against pathogens as it relates to inflammation and injury in the lungs and extrapulmonary organs.
 His educational interest primarily focuses on training the next generation of veterinarian-scientists and scientists interested in inflammation, infectious disease and innate immunity.
 He is the Dr. William L. Jenkins Endowed Professor and the Director of the NIH-funded Louisiana Center for Lung Biology and Disease.
+He serves as an Academic Editor for PLoS ONE and a Review Editor for Frontiers in Immunology and is on the Editorial Boards of American Journal of Respiratory Cell and Molecular Biology, and Shock.

 Dr. Jey is actively involved in teaching of Veterinary Medical students in Bacteriology, Mycology and Immunology, and Graduate students in Advanced Immunology and Infectious Disease.